India brings back 104 people from Afghanistan in special flight | Business

 The flight is likely to fly back over 90 Afghan nationals stranded in India along with some medical supplies, officials said.

-The flight brought three copies of the Guru Granth Sahib and Hindu religious texts from the ancient Asamai Mandir in Kabul.
+The flight also brought two copies of the Guru Granth Sahib and Hindu religious texts from an ancient temple in Kabul.

+In a tweet, Union minister Hardeep Singh Puri said he was ''deeply blessed'' to join BJP president J P Nadda, Delhi BJP chief Adesh Gupta and others ''in paying obeisance to the two holy Saroops of Shri Guru Granth Sahib Ji on their arrival from Kabul with members of the Sikh Sangat & Hindu community.'' ''Copies of Shrimad Bhagwat Geeta, Sri Ramcharit Manas & other Hindu holy scriptures & rare manuscripts from Asamaya Mandir in Kabul were also brought back by members of the Sikh Sangat & Hindu devotees on a special flight today,'' the minister said.
 It is learnt that both the Indian government and the Afghan embassy in Delhi coordinated to arrange for the flight.

-Puneet Singh Chandhok, president of Indian World Forum, in a statement earlier, said it's a matter of pride that the ''three holy Sri Guru Granth Sahib Ji from historical Gurdwaras in Afghanistan and Hindu religious scriptures, including Ramanaya, Mahabharat and Bhagavad Gita,'' from the fifth century Asamai Mandir in Kabul are being brought to Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)